simon-norman/oyster-card-with-matt/README.md

 Cards have a maximum balance limit of £90.
 If a user tries to top up a card taking the balance beyond this, the top-up will be unsuccessful and they'll receive an error message.

 E.g. `my_oystercard.top_up(150)` will give the error message `top-up unsuccessful, maximum balance of £90 exceeded`.

+#### Deducting money from a card

+Using the method `deduct` with an integer argument on an instance of Oystercard will reduce the balance on the card by the given amount.

+E.g. `my_oystercard.deduct(15)` will take £15 off the card.